 When your brain first records changes, these initial changes in your brain are only temporary.
 To make lasting changes in your brain patterns and to build up the most brain plasticity, you need to be diligent about challenging yourself daily.

-Step #4: Adopt a growth mindset
+Neuroplasticity exercise #4: Adopt a growth mindset

 The growth mindset step is critical and helps you tap into your sense of endurance and stamina.
 Carol Dweck did a lot of the research work on developing a growth mindset based on “the idea that we can grow our brain’s capacity to learn and to solve problems.”